IRCVLab/Depth-Anything-for-Jetson-Orin/README.md

 > - **Do not install PyTorch using `pip3 install pytorch`**

 ## Performance
 All performance was measured on the Jetson Orin(8GB).
 The input size means the size of the resized tensor that goes into the model, <ins>not the resolution of the camera</ins>.
-> [!NOTE]
-> Larger models(Base & Large) are not supported on Jetson Orin due to memory issues.
+All of weights files are available [here](https://huggingface.co/spaces/LiheYoung/Depth-Anything/tree/main/checkpoints).

 | Model | Input Size | Inference Time | Memory Usage |
 |:-:|:-:|:-:|:-:|